Katrix/AckCord/doc/src/main/tut/docs/hicommands.md

 import cats.{Monad, Id}
 val token = "<token>"
 val GeneralCommands = "!"
+// IMPORTANT: We specify needsMention = true here.
+This is the default option.
-val settings = ClientSettings(token, commandSettings = CommandSettings(prefixes = Set(GeneralCommands), needsMention = true))
+// If you don't want to require a mention, turn this off. val settings = ClientSettings(token, commandSettings = CommandSettings(prefixes = Set(GeneralCommands), needsMention = true))
 import settings.executionContext